Digital prescription

 First the doctor issues a prescription to the patient.
 If the doctor prescribing a medicine does not specify otherwise, then all prescriptions are public, i.e. everyone knowing the patient’s personal identification code can buy the drug.

-If prescription is marked „Private“, only the patient him/herself can purchase the medicines.If the prescription is marked „Authorized“, then people, assigned by a patient in electronic Patient Portal can collect medicines.Then the patient goes to the pharmacist and presents his/her identity document.
+If prescription is marked „Private“, only the patient him/herself can purchase the medicines.If the prescription is marked „Authorized“, then people, assigned by a patient in electronic Health Portal can collect medicines.Then the patient goes to the pharmacist and presents his/her identity document.
 After that the pharmacist can sell the drugs prescribed to the patient.
-All the data will be saved in the Patient Portal where patient has a full overview of the drugs prescribed and bought.
+All the data will be saved in the Health Portal where patient has a full overview of the drugs prescribed and bought.

 Yes, drugs can be bought for someone else and you need your identity document and the identity code of the person you are buying medicines for.